naddison36/digital-dollar-ethereum/README.md

 #### Blockchain Contract
 * Ensures asset holders can not issue more asset-backed tokens to their customers, the token holders, than the assets they have held in their account at the settlement institution.
-* Ensures the sending token holder has enough asset-backed tokens when transferring tokens to another token holders.
+* Ensures the sending token holder has enough asset-backed tokens when transferring tokens to other token holders.
 * Reports the amounts to be settled between asset holders

 ## Processes